A five-digit number that the BBSM software generates for access to the Internet.

 Media Access Control address.
 The MAC address is the client's unique hardware number.
 BBSM uses the MAC address to identify the location (or port) of a client.
-Once BBSM knows the port that a client is using, BBSM applies the per-port policy to the client's session.
+After BBSM identifies the port that a client is using, BBSM applies the per-port policy to the client session.

 The port has an entry in the port_map table.
 The values in the Room_number and Time_of_last_configure fields may be either default values or updated values.

-Because enterroom.asp has been run successfully from the port, the port's port_map table entry has a correct room number value in the Room_number field and a time/date value in the Time_of_last_configure field.
+Because enterroom.asp has been run successfully from the port, the port's port_map table entry has a correct room number value in the Room_number field and a time and date value in the Time_of_last_configure field.

 multiple dwelling unit.